 - Privacy and security settings for servers and DMs.

-However, one huge downside of Discord’s security is that it leaves privacy and security practices in DMs to users’ conscience.
-DM conversations in Discord are separate from servers, which ultimately means you have less control over how the information is shared across DMs.
+From a business standpoint, securing your team members’ DMs is basically impossible, since their accounts and messages belong to them, even after your working relationship ends.
+After all, direct conversations in Discord are separate from servers, which ultimately means you have less control over how the information is shared across DMs.

 - End-to-end encryption,